dnnyngyen/kimi-k2.5-system-analysis/README.md

-# Kimi K2.5:A Case Study on Skill-Based Architecture
+# Kimi K2.5: A Case Study on Skill-Based Architecture

 **Abstract:**